ActiveCampaign/grunt-postmark/README.md

 #### serverToken
-Your postmark server token can be found on your server’s credentials page.
+Your postmark server token can be found on your server’s credentials page on the [Postmark’s](http://postmarkapp.com) app.

 Type: `String`